-The Advancing the Interests of Animals rodeo opposition campaign consists of direct protests and providing information about the cruel practices involved in rodeo.In 2010, when we were called Desert Paws, we participated in a vigorous protest of the Palm Springs Rodeo, along with many concerned animal advocates.
+In 2010, when we were called Desert Paws, we participated in a vigorous protest of the Palm Springs rodeo, along with many concerned animal advocates.
 Despite our best efforts, the rodeo returned to Palm Springs in 2011.
 This time, patrons were confronted with our oversized video screen parked by the main entrance, on which we played video of the violent cruelty that is involved in rodeo.
 Below is our post from the Desert Paws website describing our protest and the outcome.
-As of January, 2012 there is no indication that the rodeo will return!
+As of January 2012 there is no indication that the rodeo will return!

-Update on the Palm Springs Westfest
+Update on the Palm Springs Westfest (2011)

 “A large mobile screen Desert Paws provided was set up near the main entrance of the rodeo.
 A video loop of rodeo cruelty played for all to see.
-Desert Paws members and other protestors took turns at the mic, narrating the greusome footage and challenging patrons to reconsider their beliefs about the rodeo.
+Desert Paws members and other protestors took turns at the mic, narrating the gruesome footage and challenging patrons to reconsider their beliefs about the rodeo.
 So loud were the mobile speakers that we were clearly heard within the rodeo arena, providing a constant reminder to the customers.”

 A victory for animals and those who care about them was scored last week when news of the financial trouble of the promoter, Chris Burkhart, of Spur of the Moment Productions, was published in the Desert Sun.
 Burkhart is considering bankruptcy and dozens of contractors and vendors did not get paid or lost money.